javensamson/comp2600-a2/README.md

 ```bash
 git clone https://codeberg.org/samsoncj/comp2600-a2.git
 ```
+> [!NOTE]

-> Note: You only have to do this once.
+> You only have to do this once.
 The same step applies for any other repositories.
 The only difference is the URL.
 Ensure that you are copying the correct URL for the repository you want to clone.
 #### 2.2 Run the website locally
 1. Navigate to the project directory you cloned using `cd`.
 2. Type `pelican content` to regenerate the static site.